gbabohernest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10.No more javascript: Wrtie a script that deletes all regular files with .js extension in current and all its subfolders.

 11.Don't just count your directories, make your directories count: write a script that counts the number of directories & sub-directories in current directory

+12.What's new: create a script that displays the 10 newest files in the current directory.